ryanchr/classification/README.md

-# A car plate recognition project
+# Decision Tree based Classification
 This project is meant to create a program to classify streaming packets against a predefined rule set using decision tree based approach.

 **Key idea**